Vinicius-Muliterno/StarWars/README.md

 # StarWars
-Realizei dos as comando para a criação do banco da SQL Server.
+comandos para a criação do banco no SQL Server.

 CREATE TABLE Planetas (